Jim Lefebvre

-James Kenneth Lefebvre (/ləˈfiːvər/ lə-FEE-ver; born January 7, 1942) is a former major league baseball player, coach, and manager.
-An infielder, he was signed by the Los Angeles Dodgers as an amateur free agent in 1962.
+James Kenneth Lefebvre (/ləˈfiːvər/ lə-FEE-ver; born January 7, 1942) is an American former professional infielder, coach, and manager in Major League Baseball (MLB).
+He was signed by the Los Angeles Dodgers as an amateur free agent in 1962.

 Baseball career

 Playing career

-Lefebvre was the 1965 National League Rookie of the Year; he hit .250 with 12 home runs and 69 RBI and the Dodgers won the World Series.
-He started at second base in the All-Star Game in 1966.
+Lefebvre was the 1965 National League Rookie of the Year; he hit .250 with 12 home runs and 69 RBI in 157 games, helping the Dodgers win the World Series.
 In 1965, he was part of an infield for the Dodgers that consisted of four players who were switch hitters.
 The others were Jim Gilliam, Wes Parker, and Maury Wills.
+In 1966, Lefebvre batted .274 with 24 home runs and 74 RBI in 152 games.
+He also started at second base in the 1966 Major League Baseball All-Star Game.

 Lefebvre also played four seasons in Japan, from 1973 until 1976, for the Lotte Orions.
 Lefebvre became only the second player, after Johnny Logan, to have won a World Series (1965 Dodgers) and a Japan Series with the 1974 Lotte Orions.

-He was a big-league manager from 1989–1993, and briefly again in 1999, and was formerly the hitting coach with the Cincinnati Reds.
+He was a big-league manager from 1989 to 1993, and briefly again in 1999, and was formerly the hitting coach with the Cincinnati Reds.